-Since this blog is just a journal, and I aim to monetize my travel blog, I’m hoping this blog could be of future help to other travel bloggers on how to monetize passively with a smaller following.
+Since I aim to monetize my blogs predominantly passively, I’m hoping this blog could be of future help to other travel bloggers on how to monetize passively with a smaller following.

 Together let’s redefine what it means to be an influencer.
 Join me?